9r0x/vip/README.md

   - style (string, optional): The CSS style for the key.
 It is a string that can be used to specify the style of the key.
 For example, "background-color: #ffffff; color: #000000".

+- macros (array, optional): An array of objects representing macros.
+Macros are predefined sequences of actions that can be executed by pressing a single key.
+For example, a macro can be used to execute a sequence of key presses to open a specific application.
+Macros are executed in the order they are defined in the array.

+  - length = 1: sleep array[0] microseconds

+  - length = 2: repeat previous array[0] actions for array[1] times

+  - length = 3: calls key actions with type = array[0], code = array[1], value = array[2]

 This JSON representation aims to provide a comprehensive and flexible way to describe keyboard layouts while supporting easy modifications and extensions in the future.
 It allows for capturing various keyboard configurations, key types, and weights to accommodate different key sizes and layouts in modern keyboard designs.

 ## Key types